sohamsawant-github/PyGames/README.md

 # PyGames
-This is a series of beginner's python games.
+This is a series of python games.

   • PyGame